-Film screenings and panel discussions at New York University’s King Juan Carlos I of Spain Center and other venues throughout the five boroughs including the Americas Society and Cervantes Institute in Midtown Manhattan, the Dwyer Cultural Center in Harlem, the Casita Maria Center for the Arts in the Bronx, the Beacon Center for the Arts in Bushwick, Brooklyn, and the Queens Museum in Corona, New York.
-It since traveled across the U.S., as well as to Mexico and Canada, engaging diverse communities in reflecting on their relationship to the questions posed in the films.
+Film screenings and panel discussions have been hosted at New York University’s King Juan Carlos I of Spain Center and other venues throughout the five boroughs including the Americas Society and Cervantes Institute in Midtown Manhattan, the Dwyer Cultural Center in Harlem, the Casita Maria Center for the Arts in the Bronx, the Beacon Center for the Arts in Bushwick, Brooklyn, and the Queens Museum in Corona, New York.
+INDOCUMENTALES has traveled across the U.S., as well as to Mexico and Canada, engaging diverse communities in reflecting on their relationship to the questions posed in the films.

-WCPUN / What Moves You?
-World Council of Peoples for the United Nations (WCPUN) is a non-governmental organization in association with the United Nations Department of Public Information, that facilitates partnerships across sectors internationally to promote awareness and implementation of the United Nations’ goals, including through publications, workshops, dialogues, other educational, outreach-oriented events, projects and programmes.
+About WCPUN / What Moves You?
+World Council of Peoples for the United Nations (WCPUN) is a non-governmental organization in association with the United Nations Department of Global Communications that facilitates partnerships across sectors internationally to promote awareness and implementation of the United Nations’ goals, including through publications, workshops, dialogues, other educational, outreach-oriented events, projects and programmes.
 WCPUN is the fiscal sponsor for What Moves You? – an art and story-telling collaborative that produces educational public art and other media exploring the individual experiences underlying global and social issues, such as the MEXUS portraits and interviews presenting the diverse backgrounds, experiences, and aspirations of the Mexican community in the United States.